tktracker/microsoft-graph-docs/api-reference/v1.0/api/intune-devices-manageddevice-list.md

 ``` http
 GET https://graph.microsoft.com/v1.0/users/{usersId}/managedDevices
 ```
+Add note here: The device record(s) returned by this Graph call may or may not contain the userId as the call URL already contains the userId or UPN.
+To get the urserId from UPN, make this GET call: https://graph.microsoft.com/v1.0/users/<userUPN>.

 ### Response
 Here is an example of the response.
 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.